erelsgl/limdu/README.md

 ### Explanations

-Some classifiers can return "explanations" - additional information that explains how the classification result has been derived.
+Some classifiers can return "explanations" - additional information that explains how the classification result has been derived:
-This feature is experimental and is supported differently for different classifiers.
-For example, for the Bayesian classifier it returns the probabilities for each category:

 	var colorClassifier = new limdu.classifiers.Bayesian();